 4. Quota enforcement:

 4a.
 For the S-NSSAI which needs quota control, each PCF instance (enforcement point) associated to the S-NSSAI maintains the local quota sent by its primary PCF for the associated number of allowed registered UEs.
-Each PCF instance generates a policy counter to track the local quota (i.e. per S-NSSAI the allowed number of registered UEs, received from primary PCF) and the local quota status (i.e., per S-NSSAI the actual number of registered UEs).
+Each PCF instance generates a policy counter to track the local quota (i.e. per S-NSSAI the allowed number of registered UEs, received from primary PCF) and the local quota status (i.e. per S-NSSAI the actual number of registered UEs).
 Upon receiving UE registration request, the PCF instance decides, based on the local quota status and local quota of the S-NSSAI, the acceptance or rejection of the UE registration request for that S-NSSAI.

 4b.
-In addition to step 4a, the PCF instance may send a delegation request of quota enforcement for the indicated S-NSSAI to its primary PCF, e.g., when the local quota of the S-NSSAI is consumed by the PCF instance or the secondary PCF has no local quota granted per operator's policy.
+In addition to step 4a, the PCF instance may send a delegation request of quota enforcement for the indicated S-NSSAI to its primary PCF, e.g. when the local quota of the S-NSSAI is consumed by the PCF instance or the secondary PCF has no local quota granted per operator's policy.
 Based on the global/shared quota status of the S-NSSAI the primary PCF (e.g. interaction with UDR) decides the acceptance or rejection of the delegation request for the UE registration on the indicated S-NSSAI and sends a response to the delegation request with the decision to the PCF.

-The PCF based quota enforcement naturally supports the handling of slice SLA quota exceeding exceptions or exemptions by allowing special policies for the quota enforcement, e.g., no quota enforcement for the VIP customers or emergency services (e.g., MPS, MCX or PPDR).
+The PCF based quota enforcement naturally supports the handling of slice SLA quota exceeding exceptions or exemptions by allowing special policies for the quota enforcement, e.g. no quota enforcement for the VIP customers or emergency services (e.g. MPS, MCX or PPDR).

 The detail procedure of quota enforcement in registration procedure is described in clause 6.1.3.2.

 5. Upon PCF decision from step 4, PCF sends the response of the registration request for S-NSSAI(s) to the serving AMF.
-If all requested S-NSSAI included in the UE registration request violates or exceeds the related quotas of the requested S-NSSAIs the decision for the registration request can be decided based on, e.g., operator policy in PCF, The PCF sends an indication, e.g. rejection message, to the serving AMF.
+If all requested S-NSSAI included in the UE registration request violates or exceeds the related quotas of the requested S-NSSAIs the decision for the registration request can be decided based on, e.g. operator policy in PCF, The PCF sends an indication, e.g. rejection message, to the serving AMF.
 The Registration Reject message is sent to the UE by a serving AMF along with the back-off timer and a suitable cause value.
 If the registration request of one or more S-NSSAI is accepted, the AMF send the Registration Accept message to the UE, which includes the Allowed S-NSSAI(s), and Rejected S-NSSAI(s) and associated back-off timer if needed.

 6. It is possible at any time the UE initiates the registration procedure to update the allowed S-NSSAI(s), e.g. adding/removing one S-NSSAI to the Allowed NSSAI.
 In that case the AMF compares the updated Allowed NSSAI with the stored Allowed NSSAI and notifies the status to the PCF.
 The PCF decides the update the policy counter(s) of associated S-NSSAI(s).

-7. Independently of registration with quota enforcement procedure in step 1-6, local slice SLA quota re-distribution can be triggered by (slave) PCF instances or the primary PCF of the network slice at any time.
+7. Independently of registration with quota enforcement procedure in step 1-6, local slice SLA quota re-distribution can be triggered by (secondary) PCF instances or the primary PCF of the network slice at any time.
 The detail procedure of controlling (re)-distribution of local quota is described in clause 6.1.3.4.